sapegin/washingcode-book/manuscript/Avoid_mutation.md

 - the code is clear enough;
 - the function is pure: it doesn’t have any internal state and avoids mutating its parameters.

 It’s better to have simple and clear code with mutations than complex and messy code without them.
-But if you do use mutations, it’s wise to isolate them to a small function with a meaningful name and clear API.
+But if we do use mutations, it’s wise to isolate them to a small function with a meaningful name and clear API.

 Also, immutable operations could [significantly reduce performance](https://tkdodo.eu/blog/why-i-dont-like-reduce) if we work with large amounts of data and create a new object on each iteration.

-I’d prefer to have a language that is immutable by default, and use mutatating operations explicity where I need them.
+I’d prefer to have a language that is immutable by default and use mutating operations explicitly where I need them.

 ---

 Start thinking about:

-- Rewriting imperative code with mutations in a pure declarative way to improve its readability.
+- Rewriting imperative code with mutations in a purely declarative way to improve its readability.
-- Keeping the complete object shape in a single place; when you create a new object, make its shape as clear as possible.
+- Keeping the complete object shape in a single place; when we create a new object, make its shape as clear as possible.
 - Deduplicating logic and separating “what” from “how.”
 - Avoiding mutation of function parameters to prevent hard-to-find bugs.
 - Using `.map()` / `.filter()` chaining instead of `.reduce()`.
-- Making mutations explicit if you have to use them.
+- Making mutations explicit if we have to use them.
-- Preventing mutations in your code using a linter or read-only types.
+- Preventing mutations in our code using a linter or read-only types.